 Naturgy's Corporate Equality Plan, approved together with the Trade Union Representative, published in the Official State Gazette (BOE) under Registration No. 90100073112013.
-It is based on 14 strengths to be maintained and 14 weaknesses to be corrected identified by outsourced experts, giving rise to 32 actions in issues of communication and raising awareness, culture and leadership, development and promotion, remuneration, flexible employment and life/work balance, selection, prevention of harassment, measurement and monitoring.
+It is based on 14 strengths to be maintained and 14 weaknesses to be corrected identified by outsourced experts, giving rise to actions on issues of communication and raising awareness, culture and leadership, development and promotion, remuneration, flexible employment and work/life balance, selection, prevention of harassment, measurement and monitoring.